stanford-cs348k/readings/README.md

 __Pre-Lecture Required Reading:__
 * [Snorkel: Rapid Training Data Creation with Weak Supervision](http://www.vldb.org/pvldb/vol11/p269-ratner.pdf).
 Ratner et al. VLDB 2017.
+   * First let's get our terminology straight.
+What is mean by "weak supervision", and how does it differ from the traditional supervised learning scenario where a training procedure is provided a training set consisting of a set of data and a corresponding set of ground truth labels?
+   * Like in all systems, I'd like everyone to pay particular attention to the design principles described in section 1.
+Note that you also may wish to simultaneously read the [Snorkel DryBell](https://arxiv.org/abs/1812.00417) paper in the suggested readings below as it has an amended list of principles after deploying Snrokel at Google.
+If you had to boil the entire philosophy of Snorkel down to once thing, what would you say it is... hint: look at principle 1 in the Snorkel paper.
+   * The main *abstraction* in Snorkell is the labeling function.
+Please describe what the output interface of a labeling function is.
+Then, and most importantly, __what is the value__ of this abstraction.
+Hint: you probably want to refer to the key principle of Snorkel.
+   * What is the role of the final model training part of Snorkel? (training an off-the-shelf architecture on the supervisionn produced by Snorkel.)
+Why not just use the probablistic labels as the model itself?
+   * One interesting aspect of Snorkel is the notion of learning from non-servable assets.
+This is definitely not an issue that would be high on the list of academic concerns, but is quite important.
+(This is perhaps more clearly articulated in the Snorkel DryBell paper, so take a look there).
+   * In general, I'd like you to reflect on Snorkel and (if time) some of the recommended papers below. (see the Rekall blog post, or the Model assertions paper for different takes.)
+I'm curious about your comments.
+   * From the ML perspective, the key technical insight of Snorkel (and of most follow on Snorkel papers, see [here](https://arxiv.org/abs/1810.02840), [here](https://www.cell.com/patterns/fulltext/S2666-3899(20)30019-2), and [here](https://arxiv.org/abs/1910.09505) for some examples) is the mathematical modeling of correlations between labeling functions in order to more accurately estimate probabilistic labels.
+We will not talk in detail about these generative algorithms in class, but many of you will enjoy learning about them.

 __Other Recommended Readings:__
 * [Snorkel DryBell: A Case Study in Deploying Weak Supervision at Industrial Scale](https://arxiv.org/abs/1812.00417).
 Bach et al. SIGMOD 2019